Tired of Having to Change Your Food Choices and Suffering all the Time Just to Lose a Few Pounds?

 My name is Brad Pilon, and I am going to share with you an easy-to-implement weight loss strategy specifically designed for men and women who want to lose fat without dieting, changing the foods they eat, or sacrificing their metabolism, muscle, or energy levels.

 Listen, I am WELL aware of all the false and misleading weight loss products out there… Just like you I've paid good money for dozens of different diet books and workout programs only to be disappointed.

-So believe me when I say I am confident that after reviewing all of the available scientific research, I can tell you what the 2-day per week weight loss method below will help you…
+So believe me when I say I am confident that after reviewing all of the available scientific research, I can tell you what the 24-hour weight loss method below will help you…

 - Lose weight